No volunteers, no motorsport!

 Who should I contact?

-The best place to start is Volunteers in Motorsport, an MSA-backed initiative to encourage more people like you to become involved with the sport.
+The best place to start is Volunteers in Motorsport, an Motorsport UK backed initiative to encourage more people like you to become involved with the sport.
 This programme has been set up specifically to get you on track for action, a crucial involvement in motor sport and making new friends.

 What if I don't fancy marshalling?